Kid-Friendly Activities at Sea Ranch Abalone Bay!

 We recommend for rainy-day these fun kid-friendly activities:

 Read a good book!
 Forgot yours?
 Then help yourselves to one of ours in the bookcase.

-- Surf the Internet.
-Using the free Wi-Fi, surf the web or Skype friends, sharing what a terrific place Sea Ranch Abalone Bay is.
+Surf the Internet.
+Using the free Wi-Fi, surf the web, or Skype, Facetime, WhatsApp friends, sharing what a terrific place Sea Ranch Abalone Bay is.

-- Take a walk in the rain along the 40 miles of trails along the Sea Ranch.
+Take a walk in the rain along the 40 miles of trails in the Sea Ranch.
 Then take another walk to enjoy the rainbow.

 Trails for Hiking

 There are ~50 miles of well-marked trails at The Sea Ranch.
 Walk the entire length of The Sea Ranch from the Lodge to Gualala Point Regional Park ~ 10 miles.
 Pomo Creek Trail loop for kids.
 Get your own Trails Map at the Association office and start to enjoy the trails.
 Interpretative (Self-Guided) Trails: (all guides are available at the Association office).

 Trail maps are also available for our guests at Sea Ranch Abalone Bay.